salcedoe/Dying_Taste_Cell_analysis/README.md

 [![Open in MATLAB Online][image-1]][2]

 Please note:
-- You will need to sign up for [MATLAB Online][3] account if you don't have one already (contrary to popular belief, there is a free version for basic use).
+- You will need to sign up for a [MATLAB Online][3] account if you don't have one already (contrary to popular belief, there is a free version for basic use).

 ## Nuclei Analysis